 By today Solar Decathlon has become the world’s most significant architectural innovation competition organized between universities.
 Initiated by the Department of Energy (DoE) of the US Government, the first Solar Decathlon competition was held in Washington in 2002.
 The basic goal of the initiative is to foster the cooperation of university researchers and developers with industrial partners and sponsors, building on the creativity and innovative abilities of young people, and design such innovative and energy efficient houses that may be showcase homes demonstrating sustainability, based on the use of renewable energy and the conscientious use of resources.
 The competitors not only make plans during the competition but they also construct the selected entries at the venue of the finals (this time in Szentendre in the summer of 2019).
-Thus, as a result of the competition, a publicly accessible exhibition area and a “Showcase House Park” will be created, which will be open to not only professionals but also the general public.
+Thus, as a result of the competition, a publicly accessible exhibition area, called “Showcase House Park”, will be created open to professionals and the general public.

 While the houses constructed for the competition are generally diverse regarding their appearance and characteristics, all of them are typically liveable, people-centered homes, satisfying the needs of the modern age and sustainable/self-sustaining in an environmentally friendly way.
 They blend the features of modern, practical and sustainable residential (showcase) houses in an aesthetic form.

 University teams apply to Solar Decathlon from all around the world, regardless of whether the competition is held in Europe or on another continent, and the entrants who will have the opportunity to participate in the competition with their designs are selected from the submitted entries based on the decision of an international professional selection committee.
 Each qualifying Team, consisting of university students and often their mentors, first model construct the designed showcase house model in its own campus and then the completed building parts are transported to the venue of the competition, where its final assembly takes place.